pingcap/tidb-operator/docs/CONTRIBUTING.md

 1. Visit your fork at https://github.com/$user/tidb-operator (replace `$user` obviously).
 2. Click the `Compare & pull request` button next to your `myfeature` branch.
-3. Edit the description of the pull request to match your change, and if your pull request introduce an user-facing change, a release note is required.
+3. Edit the description of the pull request to match your change, and if your pull request introduce a user-facing change, a release note is required.

 > You can refer to [Release Notes Language Style Guide](./release-note-guide.md) for how to write proper release notes.